surfaceanalytics/xpsdeeplearning/README.md

 on how to build on this work, or to get your data ready for neural analysis, you can:

 - Open an issue on the [xpsdeeplearning GitHub](https://github.com/surfaceanalytics/xpsdeeplearning)
-- Contact directly the lead developers (Lukas Pielsticker).
+- Contact directly the lead developer (Lukas Pielsticker).

 # License